azaworld/playwright-e2e-docker-aws/README.md

 The test suite automatically sends notifications to Microsoft Teams when tests complete.

+> **Important:** For `npm run test:teams`, do not interrupt the process.
+Let it finish on its own.
+If you stop it early (e.g., with Ctrl+C), the upload and Teams notification steps will not run.

 ### Setup Teams Webhook

 1. In your Teams channel, go to **Connectors**